vinimyls/vinimyls/README.md

 <p>Electronic Engineer with specialization in Software Engineer

 * 9+ years of experience with software development for 8/16/32-bit MCUs;
-* 9+ years of actuation in the fire alarm system industry;
 * 10+ years of study in electronics.
 * Experience in PCB design.
-* Expertise in FPGA digital design using VHDL and Verilog;
+* Expertise in FPGA and ASIC digital design using VHDL and Verilog;
 * Teamwork skills;
 * Knowledge of Agile and Waterfall approaches.